 What we don’t: Pricier and heavier than the f/4 version below.

-The real question is whether you have to spend up for the 16-35mm f/2.8.
+The real question is whether you should spend up for the 16-35mm f/2.8.
 The f/4 version described below is a top-notch lens in its own right, creates better sunstars, and saves you about $850 in cost and nearly 6 ounces in weight.
-More, most people don’t use a 16-35mm lens as frequently in low light as a more indoor-friendly zoom like a 24-70mm f/2.8, and Sony cameras have superb ISO sensitivity.
+Moreover, most people don’t use a 16-35mm lens as frequently in low light as a more indoor-friendly zoom like a 24-70mm f/2.8, plus Sony's latest cameras have superb ISO sensitivity.
 The answer is that both are fine choices, but when a GM model is available, we recommend going for it.

 See the Sony 16-35mm f/2.8 GM